GoogleCloudPlatform/opentelemetry-operations-go/exporter/collector/breaking-changes.md

 - truncate label keys longer than 100 characters.
 - prepend `key` when the first character is `_`.

+In addition, the exporter will now copy OTel Resource attributes `service.name`, `service.namespace` and `service.instance.id` into metric labels `service_name`, `service_namespace`, and `service_instance_id` respectively.
+This avoids duplicate timeseries when multiple instances of a service are running on a single monitored resource, for example running multiple service processes on a single GCE VM.
+This can be turned off with the `metric.include_service_resource_attributes` config option.

 ## OTLP Sum

 In the old exporter, delta sums were converted into GAUGE points ([see test